 For incorrect programs, the output of semantic analysis is error messages.
 You are expected to recover from all errors except for ill-formed class hierarchies.
 You are also expected to produce complete and informative errors.
 Assuming the inheritance hierarchy is well-formed, the semantic checker should catch and report all semantic errors in the program.
-When in doubt, use coolc as a guide in determining what informative error messages should say.
-Your error messages need not be identical to those of coolc.

 We have supplied you with a simple Exception-subclass semanticAnalyzer/SematicError.java.
 This class has several constructors for your convenience and a new instance of this class should be created when seeing finding an error (it is up to you, whether you would like to throw it).
 The filename to be specified should be the file in which the error occurs.
-The parser ensures that Class\ nodes store the file in which the class was defined (recall that class definitions cannot be split across files).
+The parser ensures that Class_nodes store the file in which the class was defined (recall that class definitions cannot be split across files).
 In an error message, the line number of the error message is obtained from the AST node where the error is detected and the file name is obtained from the enclosing class.

 For correct programs, the output is a type-annotated abstract syntax tree.
-You will be graded on whether your semantic phase correctly annotates ASTs with types and on whether your semantic phase works correctly with the coolc code generator.
+You will be graded on whether your semantic phase correctly annotates ASTs with types.
 You are also expected to program in good, structured style.
 You should spend some time thinking about the class definitions you will use.

-Grad Student Only: Many students have problems with properly handling issues with "SELF\TYPE".
-4% of the grade is dependent only on whether SELF\TYPE has been handled properly, and in no other place will deductions be made, if some problem with SELF\TYPE arises.
+Grad Student Only: Many students have problems with properly handling issues with "SELF_TYPE".
+4% of the grade is dependent only on whether SELF_TYPE has been handled properly, and in no other place will deductions be made, if some problem with SELF_TYPE arises.